Old Norse philosophy

 Old Norse philosophy was the philosophy of the early Scandinavians.

 Similar to the patterns of thought of other early Germanic peoples, Old Norse philosophy is best attested in the Poetic Edda, particularly Hávamál, which is a poem attributed to Odin, the leading deity in Norse mythology.
 It emphasized that happiness could only be attained through living a life of virtue, particularly one characterized by the interconnected virtues of wisdom, self-control and personal independence.
-Although largely forgotten through the Christianization of Scandinavia, Old Norse philosophy has had a profound impact on the patterns of thought of modern Scandinavians.

 Origins

-Old Norse philosophy appears to have been a largely indigenous in origin, having developed in relative isolation independent of outside influences.
+Some researchers believe Old Norse philosophy was largely indigenous in origin, having developed in relative isolation independent of outside influences.
 It was probably of similar nature and origin to the patterns of thought of other Germanic peoples.

 Scholars, such as Guðmundur Finnbogason and Sveinbjorn Johnson, have pointed out striking similarities between Old Norse philosophy and ancient Greek philosophy, in particular that of Homer and Aristotle.
 These similarities appear to be a result of independent development, rather than external influence.